-Upper back pain usually occurs as the result of injuries to the soft tissues such as sprains.
+Upper back pain usually occurs due to injuries to soft tissues such as sprains.
 Poor posture and a tight neck could ruin the upper back.
 It varies from mild dull pain or severe disabling pain.
 Pain in my upper back can limit mobility.
 It can affect our lives and our daily routines.

 Neck pain occurs due to the cervical lumbar bone.
 Because of its location and movement, the body may leave the neck vulnerable to injuries.
 Pain may come in a sudden or intense form in the neck.
 Chronic pain lasts a month or a year.
 The pain may be continuous.

 What are the symptoms of upper back and neck pain?